-Alien Life In The Milky Way Galaxy Doubtful According To New Study
+Alien Life In The Milky Way Galaxy Doubtful, According To New Study

 — NBC Nightly News with Lester Holt (@NBCNightlyNews) July 15, 2018

-Inquisitr recently reported the depressing reason why it’s been 45 years since anybody has even stepped foot on the moon.
+The Inquisitr recently reported the depressing reason why it’s been 45 years since anybody has even stepped foot on the moon.
 Unfortunately, politics and the lack of proper funding has kept humans from exploring space in meaningful ways.
-Each administration sets forth plans, but every United States president gets, at most, a mere eight years, and most space exploration development takes far longer than any one administration.
+Each administration sets forth plans, but every U.S. president gets, at most, a mere eight years, and most space exploration development takes far longer than any one administration.

 That means that each time the regime changes, so do the goals and ideas and budgets for NASA and space missions.
 That sad fact has dramatically slowed down any possible progress that might have been made these past 45 years since the last time human beings went to the moon.

-Apollo 7 astronaut Walter Cunningham told Congress during testimony in 2015, “Manned exploration is the most expensive space venture and, consequently, the most difficult for which to obtain political support.”
-He further explained, “NASA’s budget is way too low.”
+“Manned exploration is the most expensive space venture and, consequently, the most difficult for which to obtain political support,” Apollo 7 astronaut Walter Cunningham told Congress during testimony in 2015.
+“NASA’s budget is way too low.”

 Without any type of continuity between presidents in the United States, it’s tough to get much going for NASA, which means relying on private space exploration like SpaceX and Blue Origin.
 Because of the lack of a coherent plan for exploring space, it could be some time before these Oxford researchers are proven either right or wrong.